rlberry-py/rlberry/docs/about.rst

 Funding
 -------

-The project would like to thank the following for their participation in funding PhD's and research project that made this happen.
+The project would like to thank the following funders for their participation in funding PhD's and research projects that made this happen.

 - Inria and in particular Inria, Scool for the working environment
 - Université de Lille
 - I-SITE ULNE
 - ANR
 - ANRT
-- Renault
 - European CHIST-ERA project DELTA
 - La Région Hauts-de-France and the MEL